google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/how-push-works.md

 them push messages.
 Second, getting a `PushSubscription` from the browser.

 A `PushSubscription` contains all the information we need to send a push message to that user.
-You can "kind of" think of this as a ID for that user's device.
+You can "kind of" think of this as an ID for that user's device.

 This is all done in JavaScript with the [Push API](https://developer.mozilla.org/en-US/docs/Web/API/Push_API).